finopsfoundation/framework/README.md

 [cc-by-shield]: https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg

 # FinOps.org / FinOps Framework
-This repo contains the code and content that builds the finops.org and FinOps Framework websites.
+This repo contains the code and content that builds the finops.org website which contains the FinOps Framework.

 ## About contributions
 Content and sections about the FinOps Foundation are maintained by the team and related members of the Linux Foundation.